buesche87/NanoHome-v2/readme.md

 # NanoHome v2

+This repository will not be maintained anymore.
+Use the docker repository instead

+---

 A simple home automation solution for shelly devices with focus on a nice dashboard that can be presented on a tablet.

 Version 2 changes: